 How to win more Clients?

 But currently agencies are working too hard trying to win new clients.
 They are in and out of face-to-face meetings trying to earn client confidence alongside making sure projects and deliverable progress are ready on time before the next meeting.
 It even gets more complicated to produce documents for user interaction and user experience.
 The problem is that nobody wants to read these documents but would rather interact and test the web or mobile app itself.
 With every meeting comes new ideas/changes, which means another design version.
 Managing these versions becomes a chore especially if the project vision and scope was not clear from the beginning.
 This all becomes time consuming and confusing for all parties.
+This is the main reason digital agencies integrate prototyping to win more clients.

 How to work smarter?